 Overview

 “Hot balances” are ledger balances that perform high volumes of concurrent transactions.
-These balances can experience lock contention when using immediate processing (skip_queue: true
+These balances can experience lock contention when using immediate processing (skip_queue: true), leading to transaction failures and poor user experience.

 This guide covers strategies for handling hot balances effectively in Blnk, ensuring reliable transaction processing even under high load.